Parcel Scam Checker

 Credential or card collection pages

-Fake tracking pages often escalate from a small fee request to full card or identity data theft.
+Fake tracking pages often quickly escalate from a simple address form to full credit card data harvesting.

 Template reuse across campaigns